Q: What do you call an acid with an attitude?

 Week in the Life of an MSE160 Student

-There are typically three MSE160 lectures per week.
+There’re typically three MSE160 lectures per week.
 These cover course concepts, as well as practical applications.
 Problems solved in class will help you study, as will the course slides.
-At the end of each week, there will be a demonstration to translate course concepts into real life and strengthen your understanding.
+At the end of each week, there will be a demonstration to translate course concepts into real life and strengthen your understanding – make sure not to miss these fun demos!

-While there are no practicals, MSE160 tutorials are hosted once a week.
-The TAs briefly discuss the previous week’s lecture material, and most of the tutorial is spent discussing practice problems very similar to those on exams.
+While there’re no practicals, MSE160 tutorials are hosted once a week.
+The TAs briefly discuss the previous week’s lecture material, and most of the tutorial is spent discussing practice problems similar to those on exams.
 For our year, these were the only practice problems provided to students outside of the problem sets, and tutorial slides were not posted afterwards.
-If this is also the case for your class, make sure you pay good attention to how these tutorial problems are solved, as they are excellent preparation for exams.
+If this is also the case for your class, make sure you pay good attention to how these tutorial problems are solved, and take good notes as they are excellent preparation for exams.

 Assessments

-MSE160 has weekly online problem sets, with questions ranging from very easy conceptual facts, to challenging questions, which strengthen your ability to visualize and calculate material properties.
+MSE160’s textbook has weekly questions ranging from easy conceptual facts, to challenging questions, which strengthen your ability to visualize and calculate material properties.
 These marked assignments also serve as valuable study aids before midterms and final assessments.

-MSE160 usually has two midterms and a final.
+MSE160 usually has one midterm and a final.
 The exams are very much based on your ability to apply the correct course concepts and solve application-based problems.
-You will be provided with a formula sheet showcasing some important constants and the periodic table, and you are also allowed to bring a single double-sided handwritten aid sheet.
+You will be provided with a formula sheet showcasing some important constants, a few formulas, as well as the periodic table.

 To see past exams for MSE160, see the SKULE Exam Repository.